Kemp, Texas: History

 The railroad attracted settlers to Kemp.
 Prospering with the surrounding cattle ranches and cotton farms, the community developed as a trade center for the lower part of the county.
-By the early twentieth century the population had reached 513, and the Methodist and Baptist congregations had established churches.
+By the early twentieth century, the population had reached 513, and the Methodist and Baptist congregations had established churches.
 Kemp also supported a local newspaper, the Kemp News.
 The paper was owned and edited by Mike S. Boggess.
-In 1926 the town had a population of 1,200, sixty businesses, and two banks.
+In 1926, the town had a population of 1,200, sixty businesses, and two banks.
 By 1936, 46 businesses operated in Kemp.
 The population declined from 1,000 to 816 between the end of World War II and the mid-1960s.
 Businesses declined from 41 to 33.
-In 1965 Cedar Creek Reservoir was completed just south of the community.
+In 1965, Cedar Creek Reservoir was completed just south of the community.
 Kemp had a population of 1,184 and 75 businesses in 1990.
 Much of the land around town was still devoted to cattle production, and many residents commuted to jobs in the Dallas area.
-In 2000 the population was 1,133.
+In 2000, the population was 1,133.

 During the summer of 2011, the city received national attention due to its aging water utility system and complications resulting from the severe Texas drought of 2011.

 Geography

 Kemp is located in southeastern Kaufman County.
 U.S. Route 175 runs along the northeast side of the city, leading northwest 11 mi to Kaufman, the county seat, and southeast 28 mi to Athens.

 According to the United States Census Bureau, Kemp has a total area of 6.8 km2, of which 6.5 km2 are land and 0.3 km2, or 4.18%, are water.
-It is at the north end of Cedar Creek Lake.
+It is at the northern end of Cedar Creek Lake.